top of page

 Introduction

 This theory, which is obviously erroneous, nevertheless deserves to be studied and fought seriously and rigorously, which the form of these counter-theses allows.
 They are part of the necessary confrontation between revolutionary minorities, and thus contribute to the clarification of the main political problems of our time.
+Reading the counter-theses, the reader will see that this theory of the ICC suffers from four main pitfalls: its schematic dogmatism, its revisionism, its idealism and its impressionism.

-Revisionism, then, insofar as this theory serves to break with the essential elements of revolutionary Marxism, first and foremost the ever-present perspective of an inter-imperialist world war, which produces the intrinsic contradictions of capitalism, a bourgeois perspective opposed by the proletariat’s own perspective, the world revolution.
+Revisionism, then, insofar as this theory serves to break with the essential elements of revolutionary Marxism, first and foremost the ever-present perspective of an inter-imperialist world war, produced by the intrinsic contradictions of capitalism, a bourgeois perspective opposed by the proletariat’s own perspective, the world revolution.
 This theory is therefore not only erroneous but also dangerous, in that it disarms the proletariat theoretically and practically.
 This reinforces the need for confrontation and polemics, which governs these counter-theses.

 Impressionism, finally, because it is content to accumulate evidence of decomposition that seems recent in the light of its own relatively short history (barely five decades), instead of considering these phenomena from a historical perspective based on the long term, a perspective that reveals that all these phenomena, when they are not the organic product of capitalism, in reality date from the entry of capitalism into its phase of decadence, obsolescence or decay, terms that should only be used as synonyms for one and the same reality.